top of page

 Groping through the Dark

-It would be easier to get me painting a new portrait than reworking it as the works loses some of its spontaneity with overworking.
-My difficulty with signing off an art work lies in my destructive nature of ‘killing’ the work with overloads of references, and bearing down with heavy criticisms of my own work.
+It would be easier to get me to paint a new portrait than rework it as the work loses some of its spontaneity with overworking.
+My difficulty with signing off an artwork lies in my destructive nature of ‘killing’ the work with overloads of references and bearing down with heavy criticisms of my work.

 Recent Posts